-A successful TC has not been developed because of the following possible scenario.
-If the TC is discovered, several unusual and strange ramifications, which I shall call “negative-ramifications”, will emerge.
-These negative-ramifications, in one way or another, may function as potential obstacles in the path to developing the TC.
-For example, when researchers will attempt to develop this theory, the negative-ramifications will serve as criticisms, as critical obstacles in the way of developing this theory, as possible hypothetical-empirical observations that may disconfirm TC, and thus will prevent TC acceptance by the scientific community.
-As sometimes happens, researchers may ignore some of these negative-ramifications (the criticisms), but eventually they will cause the scientific community to reject TC as an unsuccessful scientific theory.
-This possibility will be elaborated as follows: I will first deal with the methodological framework of developing the TC and then discuss the negative-ramifications.
+Perhaps a successful TC has not been developed because of the following possible scenario.
+If a new promising TC came to light, several unusual and strange ramifications, which I shall call “negative ramifications”, would emerge.
+These negative ramifications, in one way or another, could function as potential obstacles to developing the TC.
+For example, if researchers attempted to develop this theory, the negative ramifications would serve as criticisms, or as possible hypothetical/empirical observations that might disconfirm TC, thus preventing the scientific community from accepting it.
+Researchers sometimes ignore negative ramifications (or criticisms), but eventually, the scientific community is compelled to reject an unsuccessful scientific theory.
+This possibility will be elaborated as follows: I will first deal with the methodological framework of developing the TC and then discuss the negative ramifications.

 Developing the TC : Let us assume that within the accepted methodology of psychology (which was largely imported from the sciences, e.g., Rakover, 1990) it is possible to develop a theory of human CΨ, which explains how CΨ emerges from brain activity.
-Here I have to qualify the explanatory domain of the future CΨ theory.
-Since I believe in the ‘live-creature correlation’ observational-argument (that only live creatures with at least minimal brain and nerve system may have CΨ, see chapter 2) the demand is that TC will be able to explain the following two problems.
-How the brain of a live animals (such as humans and dogs, cats, dolphins) produces CΨ¸ and why only that kind of brain produces CΨ.
-In this case the following situation will emerge.
-Although, only the individual will be able to observe/feel his/her CΨ, scientists will be able to gauge with the help of TC the degree of his/her CΨ, and evaluate what s/he is observing/sensing.
+Here I will qualify the explanatory domain of the future theory of CΨ.
+Since I believe in the ‘live-creatures correlation’ (the observational argument that all live creatures, even those with a minimally developed brain and nervous system, have CΨ, see Chapter 2), the TC will be required to explain two problems.
+How does the brain of a live animal (such as a human, dog, cat, or dolphin) produce CΨ¸ and why does only that kind of brain produce CΨ?
+In this case, scientists would be able to gauge the degree of an individual’s CΨ and evaluate what they are observing/sensing, even if only the individual can observe/feel their CΨ directly.

-Such a CΨ theory, TC, which is not a mere correlation, may be expressed by the following general schematic equation:
+Such a theory of CΨ, TC, which is not a mere correlation, may be expressed by the following general schematic equation:

-TC: CΨ = f(brain’s neurophysiological activity (BNA)).
+TC: CΨ = f(brain’s neurophysiological activity (BNA))

 Here f represents a hypothetical function that connects CΨ to BNA by a certain mechanism that generates CΨ.
-The basic conception is that TC portrays the future discovery how and why CΨ arises from neurophysiological activity in the brain.
+The basic conception is that TC portrays the future discovery of how and why CΨ arises from neurophysiological activity in the brain.
 The TC is presented here in the most general and schematic way.
-Thus, it does not express any particular CΨ theory or mind-body theory discussed in the professional literature: neither higher-order, representational, information integration, nor identity theory, or functionalism etc. (e.g., Gennaro, 2016; Seth & Bayne, 2022; Van Gulick, 2022; see chapter 2).
-These theories as well as others were criticized thoroughly and failed several important tests (e.g., Kim, 2011; Levine, 2007; Seth & Bayne, 2022; Smart, 2017; Van Gulick, 2022; See chapter 2).
-That is to say, the main idea here is that researchers in the future, knowing all there is to know about the unsuccessful attempts to develop a mind-body theory, a CΨ theory, have nevertheless succeeded in developing TC.
+Thus, it does not express any particular mind-body theory discussed in the professional literature, whether higher-order, representational, integrated information, identity theory, or functionalism (e.g., Gennaro, 2016; Seth & Bayne, 2022; van Gulick, 2022; see Chapter 2).
+These and other theories were strongly criticized and failed several important tests (e.g., Kim, 2011; Levine, 2007; Seth & Bayne, 2022; Smart, 2017; van Gulick, 2022; see Chapter 2).
+The main idea here is to imagine a scenario where researchers in the future, knowing all there is to know about previously unsuccessful attempts to develop a mind-body theory, finally succeed in developing a TC that works.